lionel68/BDA_thuenen_introduction/readme.md

 ## Structure of the workshop

+On the 27.11.2019;

 * Presentation giving introductory materials to Bayesian Data Analysis
 * Code examples on fitting and checking Stan models (using rstanarm)
 * Exercices to explore likelihood distributions, model fitting and model checking

+On the 11.12.2019:

+* Code demo and exercices to fit: (i) mixed-effect models, (ii) varying-variance models and (iii) temporal autocorrelation models

 ## Reading suggestions